splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/discovery-linux.rst

 ************************************************************************

 .. meta::
-    :description: Get started with automatic discovery and instrumentation for Linux environments.
-Deploy automatic discovery and instrumentation to automatically find services and applications running in your Linux environment and send data from them to Splunk Observability Cloud.
+    :description: Get started with automatic discovery and zero-code instrumentation for Linux environments.
+Deploy automatic discovery and zero-code instrumentation to automatically find services and applications running in your Linux environment and send data from them to Splunk Observability Cloud.

 .. toctree::
     :hidden: